 from 10 to 20 nanometres.

-Kunhikrishnan, A, Shon, H, Bolan, NS, El Saliby, I & Vigneswaran, S 2015, 'Sources, distribution, environmental fate and ecological effects of nanomaterials in wastewater streams', Critical Reviews in Environmental Science and Technology, vol. 45, no. 4, pp. 277-318.View/Download from: UTS OPUS or Publisher's site
+Kunhikrishnan, A, Shon, H, Bolan, NS, El Saliby, I & Vigneswaran, S 2015, 'Sources, distribution, environmental fate and ecological effects of nanomaterials in wastewater streams', Critical Reviews in Environmental Science and Technology, vol. 45, no. 4, pp. 277-318.View/Download from: Publisher's site

 Engineered nanomaterials (ENM) are manufactured, as opposed to being an incidental by-product of combustion or a natural process, and they often have unique or novel properties that emerge from their small size.
 These materials are being used in an expanding array of consumer products and, like all technological developments, have both benefits and risks.
 As the use of ENM in consumer products becomes more common, the amount of these nanomaterials entering wastewater stream increases.
 Estimates of nanomaterials production are in the range of 500 and 50,000 tons per year for silver and titanium dioxide (TiO2) alone, respectively.
 Nanomaterials enter the wastewater stream during the production, usage, and disposal of nanomaterial-containing products.
 The predicted values of nanomaterials range from 0.003 (fullerenes) to 21 ng L−1 (nano-TiO2) for surface waters, and from 4 ng L−1 (fullerenes) to 4 μg L−1 (nano-TiO2) for sewage treatment effluents.
 Therefore, investigating the fate of nanomaterials in wastewater streams is critical for risk assessment and pollution control.
 The authors aim first to identify the sources of nanomaterials reaching wastewater streams, then determine their occurrence and distribution, and finally discuss their fate in relation to human and ecological health, and environmental impact.

-Shahid, M, Saliby, IE, Tijing, LD, McDonagh, A, Park, SM, Lee, KY, Shon, HK & Kim, J 2015, 'Synthesis and Characterisation of Silica-Modified Titania for Photocatalytic Decolouration of Crystal Violet', Journal of Nanoscience and Nanotechnology, vol. 15, no. 7, pp. 5326-5329.View/Download from: UTS OPUS or Publisher's site
+Shahid, M, Saliby, IE, Tijing, LD, McDonagh, A, Park, SM, Lee, KY, Shon, HK & Kim, J 2015, 'Synthesis and Characterisation of Silica-Modified Titania for Photocatalytic Decolouration of Crystal Violet', Journal of Nanoscience and Nanotechnology, vol. 15, no. 7, pp. 5326-5329.View/Download from: Publisher's site

 In the past few years, silica-modified titania has drawn increasing attention due to their special properties making them ideal candidates for a wide range of applications.
 In this study, we report a novel method for the synthesis of silica-modified titania by a sol–gel method using sodium silicate solution (1 M).
 The hydrolysis and condensation reactions of titanium dioxide (TiO2, Degussa Aeroxide® P25) in sodium silicate solution proceeded with citric acid (3 M) as a catalyst.
 The orbital shaking method was followed for the removal of sodium salt formed during the sol–gel process.
 Solvent exchange was carried out using methanol and hexane.
 Finally, chemical modification of the gel was conducted using trimethylchlorosilane followed by ambient pressure drying.
 The obtained silica-modified titania was characterised for nanostructural analysis using scanning electron microscopy and transmission electron microscopy.
 The nitrogen adsorption–desorption measurements were employed to investigate the BET surface area, pore structure and pore volume of specimens.
 Thermal gravimetric analysis showed exothermic peaks at temperature range of 90–190 °C representing the oxidation of organic groups from –Si–R network.
 The silica-modified titania showed high photocatalytic activity and an easy recovery using crystal violet as model water pollutant.

-El Saliby, I, Erdeib, L, McDonagh, A, Kim, JB, Kim, JH & Shon, HK 2014, 'Co-doped mesoporous titania photocatalysts prepared from a peroxo-titanium complex solution', Materials Research Bulletin, vol. 49, pp. 7-13.View/Download from: UTS OPUS or Publisher's site
+El Saliby, I, Erdeib, L, McDonagh, A, Kim, JB, Kim, JH & Shon, HK 2014, 'Co-doped mesoporous titania photocatalysts prepared from a peroxo-titanium complex solution', Materials Research Bulletin, vol. 49, pp. 7-13.View/Download from: Publisher's site

 In this study, nitrogen doped and nitrogen/silver co-doped TiO2 photocatalsysts were fabricated using a sol–gel method at room temperature.
 The obtained gels were neutralized, washed with pure water, and calcined at 400 °C for 4 h.
 The photocatalysts were characterized by scanning and transmission electron microscopy, X-ray diffraction, diffuse reflectance spectroscopy, X-ray photoelectron spectroscopy, and BET specific surface area.
 The results showed that spherical particles with anatase structure were produced after annealing at 400 °C. N 1s (400 eV) and Ag 3d (367.3 eV) states indicated that nitrogen doping and silver co-doping were in the form of NO bonds and AgO, respectively.
 The photocatalytic activity of photocatalysts was investigated using a batch reactor system exposed to artificial solar irradiation.
 Both nitrogen and silver/nitrogen co-doped materials were effective in the photocatalytic degradation of hexamethyl pararosaniline chloride.

-Shahid, M, El Saliby, I, McDonagh, A, Tijing, LD, Kim, J & Shon, HK 2014, 'Synthesis and characterisation of potassium polytitanate for photocatalytic degradation of crystal violet', Journal of Environmental Sciences, vol. 26, no. 11, pp. 2348-2354.View/Download from: UTS OPUS or Publisher's site
+Shahid, M, El Saliby, I, McDonagh, A, Tijing, LD, Kim, J & Shon, HK 2014, 'Synthesis and characterisation of potassium polytitanate for photocatalytic degradation of crystal violet', Journal of Environmental Sciences, vol. 26, no. 11, pp. 2348-2354.View/Download from: Publisher's site

 Potassium titanate nanostructures were synthesised by hydrothermal treatment of TiO2 (P25) in KOH and H2O2.
 As-produced powders were characterised by scanning electron microscopy, energy-dispersive X-ray spectroscopy, transmission electron microscopy, X-ray diffraction, and nitrogen adsorption-desorption methods.
 Longitudinally-oriented-wire-like structures with a length up to several micrometres and diameters ranging from 10 to 30 nm were obtained.
 Larger size fibrous nanowires resulting from the hydrothermal treatment showed high affinity in adsorbing crystal violet (CV), which was mainly due to their high surface area.
 The photocatalytic bleaching of CV solution revealed that the wires are photoactive under ultraviolet light irradiation.
 Macroporous nanowires are considered as effective adsorbents of CV, capable of photocatalytic degradation, and they can be easily separated from the solution by settling.

-Shahid, M, El Saliby, I, McDonagh, AM, Kim, JH & Shon, H 2014, 'Photodesorption of specific organic compounds from titanium dioxide particles in aqueous media', Desalination and Water Treatment, vol. 52, no. 4-6, pp. 867-872.View/Download from: UTS OPUS or Publisher's site
+Shahid, M, El Saliby, I, McDonagh, AM, Kim, JH & Shon, H 2014, 'Photodesorption of specific organic compounds from titanium dioxide particles in aqueous media', Desalination and Water Treatment, vol. 52, no. 4-6, pp. 867-872.View/Download from: Publisher's site

 This study investigates the photodesorption of organic compounds (beef extract, peptone, humic acid, tannic acid, sodium lignin sulphonate, sodium lauryl sulphate, arabic gum powder and arabic acid) from TiO2 (1 g/L in water, pH 7).
 After a period to reach adsorption equilibrium, photodesorption experiments were conducted in a recirculated reactor at a constant flow rate of 150 mL/min with a UV light intensity of 24 W. Photodesorption was observed only for sodium lauryl sulphate (50%), sodium lignin sulphonate (43.47%), beef extract (20.35%) and tannic acid (10.5%) indicating that photodesorption is specific to some organic compounds but not to all.
 Using liquid chromatography-organic carbon detection, untreated beef extract and sodium lignin sulphonate were found to contain significant amounts of humic substances (∼1,000 g/mol), which decreased in concentration after dark phase adsorption, while a significant increase in low molecular weight (<350 g/mol) concentrations was observed after photodesorption.
 UV-treated sodium lauryl sulphate photodesorbed to give both higher molecular weight (HMW) and lower molecular weight (LMW) organics.
 Thus, the HMW fractions of organic compounds decomposed into smaller compounds after UV irradiation, which subsequently desorbed from TiO2 surface.
 However, untreated tannic acid contained a larger proportion of LMW acids, which shows a high adsorption affinity to TiO2 during adsorption and poorly desorbs upon irradiation.